Clifford Clinton

-In 1910, with the family restaurant business again profitable, the Clinton family returned to China.
-This time they visited south China and the area around Canton.
-The family worked at a Christian orphanage for the blind.
-Clifford, age 10 at that time, was now able to understand more about daily life in China – and he was deeply moved by what he saw.
-His job was to go around each morning to collect the blind baby girls that had been left outdoors to die (girls are considered more expendable than boys) and to bring them back to the orphanage.
-He also saw the hunger and starvation around him created by the Boxer Rebellion (1898-1900), a time of chaos and disorder in China.
-With growing banditry, vandalism, and danger in general, the family returned to California in 1912.
-Clifford made a boyhood vow that if he could ever do anything to help hungry people, he would do it (Donald Clinton, Dec.
-2010; Henry Borsook 1979).

 Food charity

 In 1944, Clinton asked Henry Borsook, a Caltech biochemist, to develop a food supplement that would provide proper nutritional values while costing no more than five cents per meal.
 Clinton offered $5,000 of his own money to finance the research.
 In less than one year, Borsook and Mme.
 Soulange Berzceller, a skilled French cook, together developed Multi-Purpose Food (MPF), a high-protein food supplement that could be made for just three cents per 2-ounce meal.
 This led to the founding of Meals for Millions as a not-for-profit organization in 1946.

 During the next ten years, 6.5 million pounds (36 million meals) of MPF were distributed to relief agencies in 129 countries, including the United States.
 The original MPF consisted of composed of 68.0% of soy grits, 23.4% dehydrated vegetables, and 8.6% seasonings.
 Clinton funded the first few years of MFM's operation.

 Additionally, Clinton opened his so-called "Penny Restaurant" in 1931, at the height of the Great Depression to serve people who could not otherwise afford a meal.
 He combined his first name and family name into "Clifton's" restaurant, which still exists in Los Angeles.
 The restaurant not only featured low prices, but also a multi-story dining experience, complete with themed dining areas (e.g. rainforest, etc.), musicians to entertain diners, and additional free services to assist jobseekers.